Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Dataset Construction

 \section{Dataset Construction}

 \shuqing{Labeling tool.
 Bounding boxes.}

-To the best of our knowledge, there is no existing GUI dataset for \ivo detection in VR apps.
+To the best of our knowledge, there is no existing GUI dataset for \ivo detection in XR apps.
 Therefore, we build a dataset to verify the usefulness and effectiveness of \tool.
-We recruit a team of 13 annotators, spending more than three months in the collection and annotation of GUI images from various VR apps.
+We recruit a team of 13 annotators, spending more than three months in the collection and annotation of GUI images from various XR apps.
 These annotators have a minimum of two years of computer science or electrical engineering background, and mostly with experience in video games.
-The annotators first interact with GUI elements in various VR apps while their views are recorded.
+The annotators first interact with GUI elements in various XR apps while their views are recorded.
 They then select GUI images from these recordings and annotate \ivos.
-To enhance the quality of the dataset, we train the annotators in the use of VR equipment and the labeling of \ivos, and we ask them to follow several guidelines during data collection and annotation: (1) attempt to identify all \ivos using every possible interaction method in each VR scene, and (2) categorize the semantics of \ivos with appropriate granularity based on their context.
+To enhance the quality of the dataset, we train the annotators in the use of XR equipment and the labeling of \ivos, and we ask them to follow several guidelines during data collection and annotation: (1) attempt to identify all \ivos using every possible interaction method in each XR scene, and (2) categorize the semantics of \ivos with appropriate granularity based on their context.